International Competition for Organ of Saint-Maurice d'Agaune

 Ja Kyung Oh

-Professor at the National University of Arts in Seoul
+Professor at Seoul National University of the Arts

-The jury will make its decisions blindly (without knowing the names of the candidates).
-The decisions of the Jury are final.
+The jury makes its decisions blind (without knowing the names of the candidates).
+The jury’s decisions are final.

-Travel expenses are the responsibility of the candidates.
-The Competition organizers can provide a room in a private home free of charge.
-Candidates may also stay in a hotel, but at their own expense.
-The costs of meals and beverages are at the expense of the candidates.
+The travel costs are the responsibility of the candidates.
+The Competition can provide a room at the inhabitant free of charge.
+Applicants may also stay at the hotel, but at their own expense.
+The costs of meals and drinks are the responsibility of the candidates.

 May 15, 2021

-The results of the selection test will be communicated to the candidates by the end of June 2021.
+The results of the preselection test will be communicated to candidates at the end of June 2021.